Defined Benefit Pension Plans are THE BEST!

-In good investment markets, the fund earns more so the employer likely funds less... it's a good thing!
-However, in poor investment markets, the employer is required to contribute lots more, as they aren't earning the investments the fund was a few years ago.
+In good investment markets, the fund earns more so the employer is required to fund less... it's a good thing!
+However, in poor investment markets, the employer is required to contribute lots more, as they aren't earning the money the fund was a few years ago.

-LIFETIME PENSIONS!
-You earn the pension based on your years of service and earnings - and you receive pension payments from date of retirement to date of death.
+You earn the pension based on your years of service and earnings.
+You receive pension payments from date of retirement to date of death.
 You can also opt for a pension reduction so that your spouse continues to receive your pension at your death.
-It's definitely a win-win for the employee!

 Defined Benefit Pension Plans usually have three basic factors in their calculations: